-UVA courses operate on a modified block schedule, which allows a combination of courses to be taught either year long (two semesters) or block (one semester).
-The numbers of semesters for each course is indicated in the course description below.
+UVA courses operate on a modified block schedule, which allows a combination of courses to be taught either year-long (two semesters) or block (one semester).
+The number of semesters for each course is indicated in the course descriptions below.
+The majority of courses at UVA are taught in a 1-semester block format, where the full course credit is earned in one semester.
+However, LEAP 2025 courses (English I, English II, Algebra I, Geometry, Biology, and US History), AP courses, and a small number of elective courses such as Band and Talented electives are taught in the year-long format.